sofiakbergstrom/BB2490/project_diary.md

 	print "A file called %s.fa is generated in this directory." % output_file_name

 ```

+Of our six projects are two projects (J.Lundeberg_14_18 and O.Larsson_14_04) are still running, the rest are done.
+We are waiting for those to finish.
+The err-files for the finished projects look however a bit strange.
+I have asked Guillermo about his opinion.
+The out-files are also empty which seems odd.

 ## 2015-03-09
 Seminar 3: poster presentation.
 The main things to remember is to not add too much text, to have a clear structure and don't make the background to messy.
 It can be nice to add headers to the graphs that we add that describes the conclusion drawn from the picture rather that just have regular headers.
 The different parts of the poster should easily be found and specially the aim.